gaage/setup-mac/README.md

 The Fluor utility could be started to map the Mac's function keys to vim commands dirctly The vimrc file contains some examples of keymappings at the bottom.
 The gvimrc ensures that your editor is styled like the hyper terminal.

+## Other

+Added a solarized theme setup file for the native mac terminal also.
+With the IBM Plex font this is a good alternative if you want something simpler than Hyper.

 ## Font